RetroAchievements/docs/docs/developer-docs/devquests.md

   - **Quest Name**
   - **Award Type** - If there is one specific goal then you would want a badge-based award.
 If there are multiple goals then you would want an achievement-based award.
   - **Game Type** - State whether hacks, homebrews, prototypes, unlicensed, and/or subsets are allowed.
   - **Goal(s)** - A brief description of the DevQuest.
-Examples: "Develop a set for such-and-such console," "Develop a Holiday-Themed Set," "Create Dynamic Rich Presence for 10 Games," etc.
+Examples: "Develop a set for such-and-such system," "Develop a Holiday-Themed Set," "Create Dynamic Rich Presence for 10 Games," etc.
   - **Rules** - List any specific guidelines and criteria that submissions must meet.
 Is there a minimum achievement count?
 Are there minor exceptions that result in half-credit?
 Do submissions need to be pre-approved?
 The more simple they are, the better!